lauren/pick-a-color/README.md

 #### showHexInput

 Specifies whether or not to show the hex text input.
 If false the input has an input type of 'hidden'.
 Thanks to [Ryan Johnson](https://github.com/rsjohnson) for adding this feature!

+#### allowHexFocus

+Specifies whether or not focusing in the hex text input will show the dropdown menu.
+Thanks to [weisjohn](https://github.com/weisjohn) for adding this feature!

 #### allowBlank